 - (1) January 1 payments shown in the prior year. - (2) Excludes the Refunded Bonds.
-See "Use of Proceeds-Refunding Plan." - (3) The projections include actual interest on the 2015 Junior Lien Obligations in 2016 and assume interest rates on Variable Rate Obligations of 4.50% in 2016 and 5.40% thereafter, which are equal to 90% of the assumed long-term rate for additional Parity Bonds.
-The Junior Lien Obligations have bullet maturities in 2032, 2042, 2043, and 2046.
-The Junior Lien Obligations with the 2046 bullet maturity additionally have a mandatory tender in 2016.
-The Multi-Modal LTGO/Sewer Bonds have a bullet maturity in 2040. - (4) Excludes debt service on \$33.9 million of outstanding loan commitments from Ecology that are expected to be drawn upon in 2016 and 2017.
-See "The Sewer System-Future Sewer System Financing Plans." - (5) Revenue of the System is not pledged to the payment of the QECB Bonds.
+See "Use of Proceeds-Refunding Plan." - (3) The projections include actual interest on the 2015 Junior Lien Obligations in 2016 and assume interest rates on Variable Rate Bonds of 3.60% in 2016 and 5.40% thereafter, which are equal to 90% of the assumed long-term rate for additional Parity Bonds.
+The Junior Lien Obligations have bullet maturities in 2032, 2040, 2042, 2043, and 2046.
+The Junior Lien Obligations with the 2046 bullet maturity additionally have a mandatory tender in November 2016.
+The Multi-Modal LTGO/Sewer Bonds have a bullet maturity in 2042.
+Projections exclude planned optional redemptions of Variable Rate Bonds prior to their final maturity date.
+See "Financial Policies-Variable Rate Debt." - (4) Excludes debt service on \$79.0 million of outstanding loan commitments from Ecology that are expected to be drawn upon through 2018.
+See "The Sewer System-Future Sewer System Financing Plans." - (5) While the Sewer System is responsible for paying debt service on the QECB Bonds, the Revenue of the System is not pledged to the payment of these bonds.
 See "Security and Sources of Payment for the Bonds-Outstanding Sewer System Obligations."
 Annual interest expense excludes the federal subsidy that is expected to be received.